Kuch Rang Pyar Ke Aise Bhi: Season 1

-Sona is a young and vibrant nutritionist who is hired by Dev to take care of Ishwari's health.
+Dev hires Sona to take care of Ishwari's health.
 Sona and Ishwari develop a friendly bond, and her health improves.
-Dev and Sonakshi get off on the wrong foot.
-She thinks of him as rude and he thinks of her as stubborn; but they eventually understand each other better.
-When Sona faces an accident, Dev saves her and takes care of her.
-On seeing his soft side and caring nature, she starts to fall for him.
-Sparks fly between Sona and Dev as he also falls in love.
+Dev and Sonakshi get off on the wrong foot, but they eventually understand each other better.
 They start dating and fall deeply in love with each other.
 Dev gradually becomes more cheerful and carefree.
 When Ishwari learns of their relationship she is heartbroken as she fears that she will be replaced by Sona in Dev's life.
 When Dev realizes that his mother does not approve of this relationship, he takes a practical decision and decides to part ways, leaving Sona heartbroken.
 But Dev is unable to forget Sona and descends into a downward spiral.
 Sona agrees to marry the guy her father chose for her but their engagement is broken off when Sona leaves her fiancé in the middle of her engagement to tend to Dev's wounds.
 Ishwari realizes that Dev cannot be happy without Sona, and agrees to their marriage.
 Sona and Dev reconcile and get married.

 Dev and Sona settle into their married life, and days pass by.
 Although Ishwari maintains that she is happy for them, she is still slightly uncomfortable with Sona's presence in Dev's life, and hasn't completely accepted her yet.
 Dev struggles to balance between his duties as husband and son.
-Months pass by.

 Vicky and Radharani create misunderstandings between Sona and Ishwari following which Sona leaves the house.
 Dev unable to face this leaves the house and goes to the farmhouse where Vicky gets him drunk and cheats him into signing papers, increasing the misunderstandings.
 Sona begins to lose faith in Dev.
 She finally meets Dev at the farmhouse where they have an explosive argument.
 After a bitter exchange of words, Dev and Sona part ways.